Ever done an energy experiment?

 Recently I read the follow up to E-squared, E-cubed.
 Like the first book, E-cubed contains 9 experiments that act like ultimatums to the Universe to make its presence known – or else!

-Below is a selection of my favorite energy experiments from both of Pam’s freaky books, E-squared and E-cubed.
+This post contains a selection of my favorite energy experiments from both of Pam’s books, E-squared and E-cubed.

 One of the reasons that energy experiments are so cool is that when we do them, we get a slap-in-the-face reminder of how important it is to feed the right kind of thoughts.